 Cinematography: Stephen Goldblatt.
 Film Editing: John Bloom & Antonia Van Drimmelen.
 Production Design: Tim Hatley.
 Producers: Mike Nichols, Cary Brokaw, and John Calley.

-- “‘Faces’ Movie Review: John Cassavetes’ Landmark + Long-Winded Dysfunctional Marriage Drama.”
+- “‘Faces’ Movie (1968) Review: Cassavetes’ Landmark + Long-Winded Dysfunctional Marriage Drama.”

 - “‘The Aviator’ Movie (2004) Review: DiCaprio Both Excellent & Miscast in Bloated Biopic.”

-- “‘Ray’ Movie: Prosaic Ray Charles Biopic Takes Crowd-Pleasing Route.”
+- “‘Ray’ Movie (2004) Review: Prosaic Ray Charles Biopic Takes Crowd-Pleasing Route.”